-Prevents serious lung infections caused by respiratory syncytial virus (RSV) in babies born prematurely or those who have lung problems.
+Prevents serious lung infections caused by respiratory syncytial virus (RSV) in babies and children who have a high risk of infection.

 There may be other brand names for this medicine.

 Your child should not receive this medicine if he or she has had an allergic reaction to palivizumab.

 - Your child's doctor will prescribe the exact dose and tell you how often it should be given.
 A nurse or other trained health professional will give your child this medicine as a shot into a muscle.

 - Your child should receive the first shot of this medicine before the RSV season starts, and then monthly during the RSV season to help prevent serious infection.
 Ask your child's doctor when RSV season occurs in your community.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 - Your child needs to receive these shots on a fixed schedule.
 Reschedule any missed appointments as soon as possible.